hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 $ module load python/2.7.12 deeptools/3.0.2
 ```

+### Normalization

+Methods for bigWig creation (`bamCoverage` and `bamCompare`) allows for normalization, which is great if we want to compare different samples to each other (that vary in terms of sequencing depth).
+DeepTools offers different methods of normalization as listed below, each is perfomed per bin.
+The default is no normalization.

+> NOTE: We will not normalize the data we are working with because we are following the methods described in [Baizabal, 2018](https://doi.org/10.1016/j.neuron.2018.04.033).
+However, it is highly recommended to choose one of the approaches described.

+* Reads Per Kilobase per Million mapped reads (RPKM)
+  * number of reads per bin / (number of mapped reads (in millions) * bin length (kb))
+* Counts per million (CPM); this is similar to CPM in RNA-seq
+  * number of reads per bin / number of mapped reads (in millions)
+* Bins Per Million mapped reads (BPM); same as TPM in RNA-seq
+  * number of reads per bin / sum of all reads per bin (in millions)
+* Reads per genomic content (RPGC)
+  * number of reads per bin / scaling factor for 1x average coverage
+  * scaling factor is determined from the sequencing depth: total number of mapped reads * fragment length) / effective genome size
+  * this option requires an effectiveGenomeSize

+**Spike-in normalization**

 ### bamCoverage from deepTools

 This command takes a **BAM file as input** and evaluates which areas of the genome have reads associated with them, i.e. how much of the genome is "covered" with reads.
 The coverage is calculated as the number of reads per bin, where bins are short consecutive sections of the genome (bins) that can be defined by the user.
 The **output of this command can be either a bedGraph or a bigWig file**.
 We will be generating a bigWig file, since that format has a much smaller data footprint, especially as the bin size increases.